Before starting a new business, the first thing that you need to consider is the structure of the entity to operate the business.

 There is no right or wrong answer to this necessarily, although some are preferred more than others.

-To determine the best structure appropriate structure, you need to consider what is most important for you and your family and things such as what assets/business you already have interests in, whether you intend to be in business with others or you’ll go it alone, how you intend to run the business and whether it is a long term plan or whether you intend to quickly build and sell it.
+To determine the most appropriate structure, you need to consider what is most important for you and your family and things such as what assets/business you already have interests in, whether you intend to be in business with others or you’ll go it alone, how you intend to run the business and whether it is a long term plan or whether you intend to quickly build and sell it.

 Each option has different qualities, including:

 - asset protection vs personal liability,